Frome Street

-Frome Street is a street in the East End of the city centre of Adelaide, the capital of South Australia.
+Frome Street is a street in the East End of the Adelaide city centre, South Australia.
 It runs from North Terrace in the north to Angas Street, and then as Regent Street North to Carrington Street in the south.
 North of North Terrace, Frome Street continues towards North Adelaide as Frome Road.

-Built in the early 1960s, the street was named after Edward Charles Frome, who was Surveyor General of South Australia for most of the 1840s.
+The street was built in the early 1960s.
+Like Frome Road, it was named after Edward Charles Frome, who was Surveyor General of South Australia for most of the 1840s.

 History

 Frome Street was not part of the William Light's plan for Adelaide, and did not exist as a main street until the 1960s.
-It has a disjointed and winding structure compared to the planned arterial roads.
 The 1960s Adelaide City Council planned Frome Street to extend from Frome Road as part of a link from Main North Road to Glen Osmond Road, to relieve traffic congestion in King William Street.
 The development of the street had commenced by 1962, widening Tavistock Street (North Terrace to Rundle Street) and Ackland Street (Grenfell Street to Wakefield Street) and purchasing properties in between.

-In the 1970s the state government halted the development, so the street only extends part way across the city centre.
+In the 1970s the state government halted the development, so the street only extends as far south as Carrington Road.

-Frome Road, of which Frome Street is a continuation, was named after Edward Charles Frome, Surveyor-General for most of the 1840s.